-21 Catherine Ruckelshaus, Rebecca Smith, Sarah Leberstein, and Eunice Cho, "Who's the Boss: Restoring Accountability for Labor Standards in Outsourced Work," NELP (May 2014).
+&lt;sup>21 Catherine Ruckelshaus, Rebecca Smith, Sarah Leberstein, and Eunice Cho, "Who's the Boss: Restoring Accountability for Labor Standards in Outsourced Work," NELP (May 2014).
+Franchising can be seen as a form of outsourcing in that an employer (the franchisor) inserts an intermediary (the franchise

-22 Franchising can be seen as a form of outsourcing in that an employer (the franchisor) inserts an intermediary (the franchise holder, or franchisee) between itself and the workers and designates the franchisee as the workers' sole "employer" (e.g., companies that franchise their businesses to another, such as in the fast-food industry).
+&lt;sup>22 Franchising can be seen as a form of outsourcing in that an employer (the franchisor) inserts an intermediary (the franchise holder, or franchisee) between itself and the workers and designates the franchisee as the workers' sole "employer" (e.g., companies that franchise their businesses to another, such as in the fast-food industry).
 The franchisor may impose controls that make it difficult for the franchisee to pay workers fairly or provide stable work schedules.